-The International Admissions component of the Center for International Education assists academically eligible international students to apply for admission to the University, and advises them of CSULB's financial, immigration and English language requirements.
+The International Admission component of the Center for International Education assists academically eligible international students to apply for admission to the University, and advises them of CSULB's financial, immigration and English language requirements.
 Throughout the students' attendance, the International Student Services staff is involved in their registration, evaluation of transfer credit, changes of majors, and graduation checks.
 Students are also counseled regarding their field of study requirements, which vary at both the undergraduate and graduate levels.

 CSULB encourages eligible international students to apply for undergraduate and graduate level studies.
 The CSU must assess the academic preparation of foreign students.
 For this purpose, international students include those who hold U.S. temporary visas as students, exchange visitors, or in other nonimmigrant classifications.
-Application requests and questions should be directed to International Admissions (email@example.com), located in the Center for International Education (BH 201).
+Application requests and questions should be directed to International Admission (firstname.lastname@example.org), located in the Center for International Education (BH 201).

 The CSU uses separate requirements and application filing dates in the admission of international students.
 Verification of English proficiency (see the section on the English Language Requirement for undergraduate applicants), financial resources, and academic performance are each important considerations for admission.